cyberdelia/logfmt-ruby/README.md

 ## Usage

-`Logfmt` is composed to two sides of these coin: writing structured log lines in the `logfmt` style, and parsing `logfmt`-style log lines.
+`Logfmt` is composed to two parts: writing structured log lines in the `logfmt` style, and parsing `logfmt`-style log lines.

 While writing and parsing `logfmt` are related, we've found that it's common to only need to do one or there other in a single application.
 To support that usage, `Logfmt` leverages Ruby's `autoload` to lazily load the `Logfmt::Parser` or `Logfmt::Logger` (and associated code) into memory.